luoyuanlab/SOAR/data_analysis/drug_discovery/README.md

 - `Gene name mappings` (e.g., geneinfo_beta.txt and HGNC091923.txt) for mapping between gene IDs and symbols

-- `Cell-type level SV-DE genes` (e.g., dsid/sampleid/DGE_dec_SVG/).
+- `Spatially variable (tissue level) cell type-specific differnetially expressed genes` (e.g., dsid/sampleid/DGE_dec_SVG/).
 SVG can be generated from [script](https://github.com/luoyuanlab/SOAR/tree/main/data_analysis/spatial_variability), and DGE can be generated from the [script](https://github.com/luoyuanlab/SOAR/blob/main/data_analysis/drug_discovery/DGE).
-Filter is used to select spatially variable up and down DE gene sets with |log2fc| > 0.5 and q-value < 0.05.
+Filter is used to select tissue-elevel spatially variable (q-value <0.1) up and down DE gene sets with |log2fc| > 0.5 and q-value < 0.05.
 For cell types that don't have enough deconvoluted spots for SVG analysis, DGE results are used directly.

 ### CMAP2 Enrichment Calculation
 - Gene set enrichment analysis (GSEA) is conducted on the resulting set of up and down DGE sets (10 <= gene set size <= 2000) for each CMAP compound perturbation.
 GSEA score difference between up and down DEG set is calculated as the enrichment score for the compound.
 P-value is calculated by comparing the proportion of enrichment score calculated from random gene rankings greater/less than the compound's enrichment score (depending on the sign).
 More information can be found at the Methods section of [manuscript](https://www.biorxiv.org/content/10.1101/2022.04.17.488596v3).